shelltr/textpad/README.md

 ## requirements
 - need to make database (instrutions not up yet) manually
 - need to update config-example.php to make a config.php page
+- in the Apache configs, set `AllowOverride All` on this directory